 Welcome, I'm Iain!
-I design and develop games - along with my partner Amanda Lobb - at our studio LOBB GAMES.
-After many successful years developing high quality games with Flash for clients such as EA, Cartoon Network and Adult Swim, we've recently switched our technology focus to Unity to take advantage of the exciting cross-platform reach and performance it offers, and are working on our first major release as an independent studio.
+I design and develop games - along with my partner Amanda Lobb - at our studio Dull Dude.
+We have over 10 years experience developing high quality games for clients such as EA, Cartoon Network, BBC and Adult Swim.
+Between client projects we are also working on our own major independent game release.

 Zwok (2006, Bloc / Sony)

 Award-winning online multiplayer artillery game for PlayStation.com.
 Created with Flash and Java/SmartFox Server.
 Over 1 million registered users and 50 million games played.
 Play.
 (Programming, Game Design)